 Sub Section b.
 Eligibility

 Any Cabinet member, Member, or Representative may instigate Impeachment of an active Cabinet member.
 Only Cabinet members may be impeached.
-NRHH representatives can be impeached through their respective community councils, and cannot be removed through the following impeachment process.
+NRHH representatives can be impeached through their respective community councils and cannot be removed through the following impeachment process.

 To begin Impeachment of a Cabinet member, a petition with two-thirds (2/3) of voting members’ signatures and a list of position negligence claims must be filed with the highest-ranking Cabinet member not being charged and shared with the NRHH Advisor(s).
 The Advisor(s) shall notify the Cabinet member considered for impeachment of the intent to remove and a copy of the claims within one (1) day after the charges were filed.